Kdeshun/cst391/week1/Activity1 Express API/README.md

 ```

 **Description:**
-Inserts a new album into the database.
-The response typically shows an `insertId` for the newly created record.
+This endpoint allows you to insert a new album into the database.
+Upon a successful addition, the response will typically include an `insertId` for the newly created record.

 ---